jakkekz/SkyboxConverter/README.md

 ## This script:
 - If required converts `.vtf` files to suitable format
-- Sticthes the images together in the right places
+- Stitches the images together in the right places
 - Optionally generates a skybox material
 - Optionally generates a moondome material
 - Optionally removes `.vtf` and `.vmt` if used